ncbi/NetREX/README.md

 | E7 | 0.2866 | 0.3021 | 0.3105 | 00.3175 | ... |

 ## Prior file format
-A Tab sepeated file with the first colomn stroing the gene names and the first row stroing the TF names.
+A Tab sepeated file with the first colomn stroing the gene names (E1, E2, ...) and the first row stroing the TF names (M1, M2, ...).
+The order of gene names in the prior file should be the same to the order in the expression data file.
 For example:

 |    | M1  | M2  | M3  |
 |----|-----|-----|-----|